dwromero/att_gconvs/README.md

 ### Pretrained Models
 We provide some pretrained models from our experiments for easy reproducibility.
-To use these models, utilize the keyword `--pretrained` and make sure the training parameters as well as the additional `--extra_comment` argument correspond to those given in the folder
+To use these models, utilize the keyword `--pretrained` and make sure the training parameters as well as the additional `--extra_comment` argument correspond to those given in the folder name.

 ### Datasets
 The utilized datasets have been uploaded to a repository for reproducibility.
 Please extract the files in the corresponding `experiments/experiment_i/data` folder.